githubcatw/PyDM/README.md

 ** please read notes below

-PyIDM application will do its best to install missing packages automatically once you run it. or you can install required packages manually using:
+PyDM will do its best to install missing packages automatically once you run it. or you can install required packages manually using:

 ```
 pip install -r requirements.txt